spree-contrib/spree_multi_vendor/README.md

 # Spree Multi Vendor

-This is a [spree multi vendor marketplace](https://spreecommerce.org/use-cases/multi-vendor-marketplace/) extension.
+This is a spree [multi vendor marketplace](https://getvendo.com) extension.
 It's a great starting point if you're building a marketplace on top of [Spree](https://spreecommerce.org).
 Our goal was flexibility to allow you to tweak it to your needs.

 ## Developed by

 [![Vendo](https://assets-global.website-files.com/6230c485f2c32ea1b0daa438/623372f40a8c54ca9aea34e8_vendo%202.svg)](https://getvendo.com?utm_source=spree_multi_vendor_github)

-> All-in-one platform for all your Marketplace and B2B eCommerce needs.
-[Start your 30-day free trial](https://e98esoirr8c.typeform.com/contactvendo?typeform-source=spree_multi_vendor_github)
+> All-in-one platform for all your multi-vendor Marketplace needs.
+[Get your free account](https://app.getvendo.com/users/new?utm_source=spree_multi_vendor_github)

 ## Open source vs Vendo

-If you need a product that has all of the features out of the box, such us supplier onboarding, Stripe connect payment splitting and payouts, and don't require any custom development - we recommend using [Vendo](http://getvendo.com?utm_source=spree_multi_vendor_github) which is also based on Spree.
+If you need a product that has all of the features out of the box, such us supplier onboarding, Stripe connect payment splitting and payouts, and don't require any custom development - we recommend using [Vendo](https://app.getvendo.com/users/new?utm_source=spree_multi_vendor_github).

 | feature | open source | [vendo] |
 |---|---|---|